-The SetByDerived property enables base Entities to define objects which will be assigned (instantiated) in derived Entities.
+The SetByDerived property enables base screens/entities to define objects which will be assigned (instantiated) in derived screens/entities.
 Keep in mind that both the base and derived Object type must be the same.
-In other words, if the base Entity has a Sprite Object, then the Entity that derives from the base must also define the object as a Sprite (see below for example).
+In other words, if the base screen/entity has a Sprite Object, then the Entity that derives from the base must also define the object as a Sprite.

 SetByDerived makes an object “null”